Felipefury/pxspace-bot/README.md

 **difference folder, this folder shows the wrong pixels of a template compared to the game**

-> ignore chunks, lib and node_modules
+> ignore chunks, ignore_folder, lib and node_modules